Aggregate-Intellect/sherpa/docs/About_Sherpa/index.rst

 One of the most interesting trends of 2023 has been the "LLM Agents".
 These are systems that use various LLM skills to create workflows that mimic an information / data intensive one that is usually manual but can be "automated" with collaborating "agents".
-In other words, these systems devise the steps of the workflow you go through as you work towards an objective like decomposition of the main task into subtasks, planning and organization, reflection and reptition, and more to work iteratively towards a desired objective.
+In other words, these systems devise the steps of the workflow you go through as you work towards an objective like decomposition of the main task into subtasks, planning and organization, reflection and repetition, and more to work iteratively towards a desired objective.
-This could be writing the litariture review section of a research paper, or drafting a blog post, or even carrying out a bunch of steps for creating and scheduling social media posts.
+This could be writing the literature review section of a research paper, or drafting a blog post, or even carrying out a bunch of steps for creating and scheduling social media posts.

-Introducing SHERPA
+Introducing Sherpa
 ^^^^^^^^^^^^^^^^^^

 .. image:: imgs/sherpa_thinking_companion.png
   :width: 800
-  :alt: SHERPA thinking companion
+  :alt: Sherpa thinking companion

 In the past few years at aggregate intellect we have been focused on using AI to make interactions with documented "knowledge" more efficient and effective.

-Some of the pricinples we have been following in designing and building our software systems are:
+Some of the principles we have been following in designing and building our software systems are:

 - These systems have to augment humans' ability to do complex tasks, rather than replacing them
 - These systems have to facilitate multiplayer interactions like human-machine-human collaborations
 - These systems have to be integrated into the typical workflows as an organic player

-This has led us to `SHERPA`, our LLM Agent Management Library and set of Companion Apps.
+This has led us to `Sherpa`, our LLM Agent Management Library and set of Companion Apps.

-SHERPA - The Slack App
+Sherpa - The Slack App
 ^^^^^^^^^^^^^^^^^^^^^^

-We have released SHERPA, the agent management library and its corresponding slack app (so far), as an open source project supported by AISC community.
+We have released Sherpa, the agent management library and its corresponding slack app (so far), as an open source project supported by AISC community.
-This projects aims to aggregate the intellect of our community, as well as the knowledge and expertise of the broader tech and entrepneurship communities and enable the members of these communities to build better and bigger.
+This projects aims to aggregate the intellect of our community, as well as the knowledge and expertise of the broader tech and entrepreneurship communities and enable the members of these communities to build better and bigger.

-`This repository <https://github.com/Aggregate-Intellect/sherpa>`__ containes the source code for this project, and you are more than welcome to contribute.
+`This repository <https://github.com/Aggregate-Intellect/sherpa>`__ contains the source code for this project, and you are more than welcome to contribute.

 .. image:: imgs/sherpa_opensource.png
   :width: 800
-  :alt: SHERPA Open Source
+  :alt: Sherpa Open Source

-SHERPA for Business
+Sherpa for Business
 ^^^^^^^^^^^^^^^^^^^

 .. image:: imgs/sherpa_biz.png
   :width: 800
-  :alt: SHERPA Open Source
+  :alt: Sherpa Open Source

-We do want to support entrepneurship, both to build SHERPA and to build *using* SHERPA, through our open source project.
+We do want to support entrepreneurship, both to build Sherpa and to build *using* Sherpa, through our open source project.
 But we haven't forgotten about existing businesses.
-We are creating managed and operationalized versions of SHERPA for businessses to use.
+We are creating managed and operationalized versions of Sherpa for businesses to use.

-If you want to know more about *SHERPA for Business* reach out to sherpa@ai.science
+If you want to know more about *Sherpa for Business* reach out to sherpa@ai.science

 .. toctree::
     :maxdepth: 1